 Prior to joining Margrave Strategies, Parker served as a Project Manager with the University of Maryland’s Real Estate Office and Facilities Management-Capital Projects Department, where he was responsible for procuring design teams and contractors, managing the overall schedule and budget of a project, and navigating the State’s approval process.
 Projects of note include Tawes Theater Renovation ($15.9M, 2016 ABC Excellence in Construction Award), Cambridge Hall Renovation ($15.1M) and the Physical Sciences Complex ($100M).
 Previously, Parker also managed construction projects for a roofing and masonry restoration contractor, Simpson of Maryland Inc. in the Baltimore-Washington region.

 He holds a Master of Real Estate Development and a Bachelor of Science in Architecture, both of which were earned at the University of Maryland.
-He lives in Annapolis with his wife, Celia, and their two kids Edgar and Isolde.
+He lives in Severna Park with his wife, Celia, and their two kids Edgar and Isolde.

 Jordann Montoya is a Vice President with Margrave Strategies where she supports all types of clients in an array of verticals; including higher education, local government, quasi government, development firms, and other anchor institutional work.